aesara-devs/aesara/doc/faq.rst

 incompatible shapes or indexing values that are out of bounds) and the optimizations are applied, the user error will get lost.
 Most of the time, the assumption is that the user inputs are valid.
-So it is good to have the optimization being applied, but loosing the error is bad.
+So it is good to have the optimization being applied, but losing the error is bad.
 The newest optimization in Aesara with such assumption will add an assertion in the graph to keep the user error message.
 Computing these assertions could take some time.
 If you are sure everything is valid